kirstenlindsmith/RockPaperScissors/README.md

 2.)
 Open "Space Invaders.xcodeproj" project file

 3.)
-Select running device or phone simulator on top left
+Select device to download to or phone simulator on top left

 4.)
 Click play button in top left